aframevr/aframe/docs/introduction/getting-started.md

 <a class="btn btn-download" href="https://github.com/aframevr/aframe-boilerplate/archive/master.zip" download="aframe-boilerplate.zip">Download .ZIP<span></span></a>

-In either case, it is important to [deploy the boilerplate from a local server](#deploy-local) so that assets load correctly.
+In either case, it is important to [serve the boilerplate from a local server](#using-a-local-server) so that assets load correctly.

 ## Include the JS Build